Amarillo, Texas: Ground transportation

 Local transit services in the city have been available since 1925 and have been provided through the City of Amarillo's Amarillo City Transit (ACT) department since 1966; before that time the system was privately owned.
 ACT operates bus services that include fixed route transit and demand response paratransit which are designed for people with disabilities.
-The ACT transports approximately 350,000 passengers per year on the fixed route and 30,000 paratransit passengers, but it is a declining ridership.
-ACT has no plans to scale back any of their transit routes or services.
+Each year ACT transports approximately 350,000 passengers on the fixed route and 30,000 paratransit passengers.

 Amarillo has no passenger rail service but remains an important part of the rail freight system.
-The last passenger train out of the city was the Santa Fe Railroad's San Francisco Chief, from Chicago, which had its last run in 1971.
-Previously, the Texas Zephyr to Denver and Dallas, last served Amarillo in 1967.
+The last passenger train out of the city was the Santa Fe Railroad's San Francisco Chief, from Chicago, in 1971.
+The Texas Zephyr between Denver and Dallas last served Amarillo in 1967.
 The BNSF Railway complex in Amarillo continues to serve a heavy daily traffic load, approximately 100–110 trains per day.
 The Union Pacific Railroad also sends substantial shipments to or through Amarillo.
-In addition to intermodal and general goods, a big portion of rail shipments involve grains and coal.
+In addition to intermodal and general goods, a big portion of rail shipments are of grains and coal.
 There have been various proposals over the years to add passenger service.
 One, the Caprock Chief, would have seen daily service as part of a Fort Worth, Texas—Denver, Colorado service, but it failed to gain traction.